pqnelson/pqnelson.github.com/_posts/2020-03-27-automated-theorem-provers.md

 system.
 This uses a profound connection called the Curry-Howard Isomorphism.

+Loosely, the Curry-Howard isomorphism comes in several flavors.
+For logical frameworks, propositions are represented by types.
+An implication connective is represented by a dependents type (a generalization of the function type), _modus ponens_ is encoded by function application.
+Other type operators encode other logical connectives, and type theory gives us basic rules of inference for free.
+(It turns out logical frameworks can encode _any_ logic we want.)

 There are two major logical frameworks I think are worth looking into
 further: LF and Automath.